-We have seen an increase in visitors to this site searching for information about opening a UK bank account from Ireland .
-Now – at the start of 2017 – we are seeing more exchange rate fluctuations as a UK exit from the EU has become reality.
+We did see an increase in visitors to this site searching for information about opening a UK bank account from Ireland .
+Now – in 2017 – we are seeing more exchange rate fluctuations as a UK exit from the EU has become reality.
 There are now many UK residents looking at opening Euro Bank accounts in Ireland because of worries about the decline in value of Sterling.

 If you do want to open a Sterling bank account in the UK while you are living in Ireland – it should be fairly straightforward.

-It is probably best to open a Sterling account with a small amount of sterling cash to begin with.
+It is probably best to open a Sterling account with a small amount of sterling to begin with.
 You could use cash if you have it or do a small electronic transfer from your Irish Bank to the UK Bank.
 You can send Euros and it will be converted into Sterling by the UK bank.
 But don’t go drawing out hundreds of Pounds in cash at an ATM.

-Once you have the UK sterling account opened you can then arrange for any larger currency exchange and transfers from your Irish Euro account to the Sterling account.
+Once you have the UK sterling account opened you can then arrange for any larger currency exchange and transfers from your Irish Euro account into the Sterling account.

 You can call them on 01 6353776 or register online at Transfermate.com